Velprathap89/codingsparkles-website/content/blog/CenterDiv/index.md

 ---
 <div class="photo-details">Photo by <a href="https://unsplash.com/@louishansel?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Louis Hansel</a> on <a href="https://unsplash.com/s/photos/center?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></div>

 In this article, I'm going to share two easy ways to center the element using CSS.
-Let's go through the "Easiest ways to center a Div element using CSS".
+Let's go through the ways to center a Div element using CSS.

 HTML Element